Every US state’s best value for money restaurant

 Kentucky: Bella Notte, Lexington

 A quaint Italian trattoria, Bella Notte in Lexington has a decidedly European feel – and top-notch Italian fare to go with it.
 Fresh ingredients, an excellent menu, and a choice between single or family-sized dishes all make this place a wonderful choice for a special meal that's relatively affordable.
-With a small appetizer or starter and a couple of pasta dishes to share, it's easy to keep a meal for two under $50.
+The signature pasta dishes are particularly tasty and generously portioned.

 Louisiana: Cochon Butcher, New Orleans